-Inst Instrument issues a) Recovery in case of instrument failure or user interruption The QIAcube HT interrupts a run upon opening of the hood.
-The run will proceed normally once the hood is closed.
-To ensure process safety, this incident is reported in the post-run report. b) Instrument failure/cancelled run It is not possible to recover the run.
-Please continue manually c) Blocked membranes When processing samples that might potentially block the membrane, we recommend using a vacuum performance check.
+Comments and suggestions c) Blocked membranes When processing samples that might potentially block the membrane, we recommend using a user confirmation step after addition of the first wash buffer (AW1).
 If liquid is still visible, remove 500 μl using a pipet.
 Then scrape the surface of the membrane with a fresh pipet tip in order to relocate any solid particles that may block the membrane.
 Take care not to damage the membrane.
 If there is still no liquid flow, pipet all liquid from the well and proceed with the run.
-After the instrument has added wash buffer, open the hood to pause the run.
+After the instrument has added Buffer AW2, open the hood to pause the run.
 Check if the well is still blocked.
-If so, remove all liquid using a pipet.
+If so, remove all liquid using a pipet and mark well as invalid.
 Do not perforate the membrane.
 Uncovered perforated wells will disturb vacuum integrity during elution across the whole plate.
 Proceed the run.
 No buffer will float over from the blocked well into other wells from this step on.
-Next time, use less sample (tissue).
+Next time, use less sample (tissue) and prolong the digestion step.